American Civil War Letter

 Dear Sarah,

 I have no misgivings about or lack of confidence in the cause in which I am engaged.
-And my courage neither halts nor falters.
-I know now how American civilization now leans upon the triumph of our government and how great a debt we owe to those who went before us through the blood and suffering of the Revolution.
+My courage neither halts nor falters.
+I know now how American civilization leans upon the triumph of our government, and how great a debt we owe to those who went before us through the blood and suffering of the Revolution.
 I am willing, completely willing, to lay down all my joys in this life to help maintain this government and to pay that debt.

-Captain Sullivan Bellou was killed a week later at the first battle of Bull Run
+Killed a week later at the First Battle of Bull Run

 You Might Also Like: